air-wreck/clc/README.txt

 number of simultaneous requests allowed.
 I am experimenting with automatically waiting for a bit and then sending the requests.
 You also need to manually identify the title pages.
 Also, adjust the URL accordingly for the book number.
+Oh, and run the insert_styling() function manually.
+Actually, this is really confusing.
+Just jump to the bottom for detailed instructions.

 When the .html page is loaded (check the console for finished message, then wait a bit as per instructions), print it with Chrome's print to pdf utility.